uniwebcms/framework/docs/testing-guide.md

 - Major updates (1.x.x) require manual review by site administrators

 This version management system, combined with Uniweb's runtime architecture, means your updates can be instantly available across all authorized websites using your Foundation - a powerful feature for maintaining and improving websites at scale.

+**Workflow:**

+1. Update version in `package.json`: `"version": "1.2.0"`
+2. Commit and push to main/master
+3. GitHub Actions builds and publishes automatically
+4. Foundation available at new version

 ### 👷 Enabling Dev Mode on a Website